brandonbloom/letmu/README.md

 # letmu

-A Clojure library designed to ... well, that part is up to you.
+Experimenting with structured graphs.

+See "Functional Programming with Structured Graphs" by Oliveira & Cook.

 ## Usage

-FIXME
+Don't.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Brandon Bloom

 Distributed under the Eclipse Public License, the same as Clojure.